Frequently asked questions

 Can people born overseas still go to the Family Court?

-Under the 1995 legislation, anyone seeking to amend the sex on their birth certificate had to go to the Family Court for a Declaration as to Sex.
+Under the 1995 legislation, anyone seeking to amend the registered sex on their birth certificate had to go to the Family Court for a Declaration as to Sex.
 People born in New Zealand used the Family Court’s Declaration to apply to the Registrar-General of Births, Deaths and Marriages to amend the sex recorded on their birth certificate.

 Questions about the implications of self-identification for service providers